Welcome back! All programs are at The Thompson unless listed otherwise.

 with Local Author Robin Fisher

-Tuesday, May 20 – June 24, 1:00-3:00 pm
+Tuesday, May 20 – July 1, 1:00-3:00 pm (no class on May 27)

 The Magic of Storytelling: The magic of good storytelling isn’t magic at all.
 It’s about digging deep and staying authentic.
 It’s hard work and it’s thrilling.